flamedeck-org/flamedeck/docs/stripe-architecture.md

 *   [X] **Frontend:** Implement UI for "Manage Billing" button to redirect to Stripe Customer Portal.
 (Implemented in `apps/client/src/pages/settings/BillingPage.tsx`)
 *   [X] **Backend:** Create `manage-stripe-subscription` Edge Function to generate Stripe Customer Portal sessions.
 (Implemented in `supabase/functions/manage-stripe-subscription/index.ts`)
 *   [X] **Webhooks:** Test and refine handlers for `customer.subscription.updated` (cancellations, upgrades/downgrades) and `customer.subscription.deleted`.
 (Initial refinement for `customer.subscription.deleted` to revert to Free plan implemented in `stripe-webhook-handler`)
+*   [X] **Onboarding:** Implemented an onboarding upgrade flow:
+    *   Pricing table allows selecting "Pro" before login, storing intent in `sessionStorage`.
+    *   New `/onboarding/upgrade` page (`OnboardingUpgradeStep.tsx`) prompts for upgrade post-username setup if intent was stored and user is not Pro.
+    *   `ProtectedRoute.tsx` handles redirection to this new onboarding step.
 *   [ ] **Webhooks:** Add handlers for more events if needed (e.g., `customer.subscription.trial_will_end`, disputes, refunds).
 *   [ ] **Plans:** UI for users to select different plans if multiple paid tiers are offered (if applicable beyond Pro).
 *   [ ] **Error Handling:** More robust error handling and user feedback across all Stripe-related interactions.